Switching to a Natural Shampoo Top Tips!

 Tuesday, 12 November 2019 | Admin

-Switching to a Natural Shampoo Top Tips:
+Switching to a Natural Shampoo Top Tips (from our friends at Friendly Shampoo):

 Ok, so you love the thought of using a more caring shampoo that’s completely natural, but you’re worried about making the switch from your usual chemical goo.
 Don’t be.
 It might take a few washes to make the transition – or ‘purge’ as it’s sometimes called – but it’s easy enough if you follow these simple tips from our friends at Friendly Soap Co: